Resources / Pay Your Way

 Examples of Private and Public COA's

-Here are some COAs that colleges reported for the 2021-2022 academic year.
+Here are some COAs that colleges reported for the 2023-2024 academic year, based on what they reported in their CollegeData college profile.
 These costs are for undergraduates living on campus and enrolled in liberal arts programs.

 Private colleges: